HexWuZi-Research/HexMCTS.jl/README.md

 > This is also used to commute between Python and Julia

-## Performance comparation of each version
+## Performance comparison of each version

 | Version           | Perfomance(times of simulation in 5 seconds) |
 | ----------------- | -------------------------------------------- |